 After the success of the Remington Model 1, the typewriter began its transformation, becoming very similar to the machine we see today.

-By 1909, eighty-nine typewriter manufacturers existed in the US … and the typewriter was on its way to becoming indispensable.
+By 1909, eighty-nine typewriter manufacturers existed in the US (including iconic names like Underwood and Smith-Corona) … and the typewriter was on its way to becoming indispensable.

 Just Add Electricity

 As Thomas Edison observed the evolution of Shole’s prototype design, he predicted the typewriter would one day be powered by electricity.

 Edison himself tinkered with the design, building an electromagnetic typewriter driven by a series of magnets.
 His design did not prove practical, but the development of the electrical powered typewriter was just around the corner.

 In the late 1920s, electric typewriters appeared on the market with limited success.

 It was not until the IBM Model 01 emerged, after the company invested over a million dollars into research and service facilities, that the electric typewriter met with tremendous success.

 The typewriter had indeed become indispensable to many businesses and soon became a household item.

 As IBM continued working on their design, they introduced the “Selectric” in 1961, which replaced the moving carriages and type bars with a printing element.
 No larger than a golf ball, this spherical element improved performance.